Top 10 Peptide Skincare Serums Compared: Argireline, Matrixyl, Copper Peptides (2026)

 1. The Ordinary Multi-Peptide + HA Serum — Best Value (Verdict: Best value overall)

-I rate it first on this list because no other formula stacks four well-studied peptides at this price.
-Matrixyl 3000 has shown wrinkle reduction in human trials at 3% (JCAD, 2019).
+We rate it first on this list because no other formula stacks this many well-characterized peptides at this price.
+Matrixyl 3000 (palmitoyl tripeptide-1 plus palmitoyl tetrapeptide-7) has the deepest publication history of any cosmetic peptide.

 Time to visible result: 8-12 weeks of consistent use.
 Best for: beginners, layering routines, anyone testing peptides before spending more.